steno-aarhus/research/about/github.md

 Having said that, no system is truly secure.
 No organisation or service can protect against social engineering attacks like phishing or other attacks that target the user.
 Users are generally the weakest link in the security chain.
-We can't control that aside from limit access and educate users.
+We can't control that aside from limiting access and educate users.
 This requires educating and training users on basic security practices.